 How Long Until I Have to Move?

 The short answer is around three or four months.
-After the sheriff sale takes place and the new deed is issued to the buyer, and the purchaser can apply for a Writ of Possession, indicating that the successful bidder has taken possession of the property.
+After the sheriff sale takes place and the new deed is issued to the buyer, the purchaser can apply for a Writ of Possession, indicating that the successful bidder has taken possession of the property.
 After the Writ of Possession is filed the County Sheriff has the authority to evict the occupants of the property.
-The Sheriff will provide any occupants of the property a notice of the date the property must be vacated by.
+The Sheriff will provide any occupants of the property a notice of the date the property must be vacated.
 This is usually another two months after the notice is received.
-If any one resides in the property after that date the Sheriff has the authority to evict them from the premises.
+If anyone resides in the property after that date the Sheriff has the authority to evict them from the premises.
 Sometimes it takes the bidder a few months to come up with the rest of the money they bid on the property.
 If they don’t pay the bank may wait a few months until they ask the court to undo the sale and set it up for another auction to start the process all over again.
 But unless you are ordered to leave by a judge signing a Writ of Possession, you can stay and do not have to let anyone into the house.

 What is “Cash for Keys”?

 “Cash for keys” is an agreement between you and the purchaser of your property.
 They offer you a set amount of money in exchange for you moving out of the property earlier than a judge would make you.
 Not every purchaser will agree to this.
 But if it is offered to you it is something you may want to consider because it may be able to cover the cost of moving, a storage unit, and/or a security deposit on an apartment.

 Where Can I Get Boxes?

 You will most likely need to get a lot of boxes to pack up and move, but spending money on boxes that you will use once is probably the last thing you want to do.
 Luckily, there are many places where you will be able to get boxes for free.
 Try visiting local liquor stores, grocery stores, or big box stores in the area.
 These stores typically have deliveries on a daily or weekly basis and will most likely have heavy-duty boxes left over.